jortigoso/mixer/README.md

 ## Components

-Full list of components needed are included in the mixer.csv file.
+Full list of components needed is included in the mixer.csv file.

 - Potentiometers are Vertical Alpha 9mmm.
 - Jack sockets are PJ301M-12.